 Open Space & Natural Areas

-To many Flagstaff area residents, open space is the defining feature of Flagstaff's character and attraction.
+To many Flagstaff area residents, open space is the defining feature of Flagstaff's character and attraction, and all of these properties were acquired after citizen initiatives (more on that below)!
 Open space defines the region's quality of life, protects the region's ecological health, supports existing and future economic development, and preserves historic and cultural resources.

 We use Open Space Stewards to accomplish much of our work.
 If you love our beautiful open spaces and want to get involved, visit https://flgcls.com/about or click on "Open Space Stewards" on the left side of this page for more information.